greglan/greglan.github.io/pages/physics/quantum/basics.md

 ---
 layout: page
-title:  "Mathematics of quantum mechanics"
+title:  "Introduction to quantum mechanics"
-permalink: "qm-basics.html"
+permalink: "qm-intro.html"
 tags: [maths, quantum]
 summary: "A quick look at different mathematical tools used in quantum mechanics"
 ---